trustcrypto/documentation-theme-jekyll/pages/mydoc/full-disk-encryption.md

 ---
-title: Using OnlyKey for Head-less Server/Workstation Authentication
+title: Using OnlyKey for Full-Disk Encryption and Head-less Server
-tags: [OnlyKey, server, head-less, authentication]
+tags: [OnlyKey, server, head-less, authentication, FDE, full-disk encryption]
-keywords: OnlyKey, server, head-less, authentication
+keywords: OnlyKey, server, head-less, authentication, FDE, full-disk encryption
-last_updated: May, 17, 2019
+last_updated: May, 17, 2020
-summary: How to use OnlyKey to authenticate to a device with no monitor
+summary: How to use OnlyKey for full-disk encryption
 sidebar: mydoc_sidebar
-permalink: headless-server.html
+permalink: full-disk-encryption.html
 folder: mydoc
 ---

+## Full-Disk Encryption

+OnlyKey may be used to store a long random password (up to 56 characters long) that is ideal for full-disk encryption.
+As OnlyKey is detected as a regular USB keyboard this method of full-disk encryption password entry works on all devices and operating sytems.

+### Windows Bitlocker

+OnlyKey may be used to enter passphrase/PIN to unlock Bitlocker encrypted drives.

+### LUKS

+OnlyKey may be used to enter passphrase to unlock LUKS encrypted drives.

+### Other

+OnlyKey may be used to unlock any encrypted drive that supports a PIN, password, or passphrase such as VeraCrypt drives.

 ## Head-less Device Authentication Scenarios